 Only 15 minutes north of Tulum, this is a system of 3 cenotes and you go on a guided tour to 2 cave cenotes and 1 open-air cenote.
 It’s only just recently opened in the past few years but is quickly becoming more popular.
 Yes – there is a turtle that lives in the cenote, hence the name.

-The entrance fee is 350, which includes the guided tour and snorkel gear.
+The entrance fee is 350, which includes snorkel gear.

 In our opinion one of the best cenotes in Tulum if you like caving, Cenote Caracol is almost completely underground.
 It offers amazing views of stalactites, and natural spring pools, with natural and artificial light creating an array of colors bouncing off of different formations.